twoguysapp/django-softdelete/README.md

 ## Installation

+To install this particular fork you can run:

+    pip install "git+git://github.com/shaflidason/django-softdelete.git#egg=django-softdelete"

  1. Add `'softdelete'` to your `INSTALLED_APPS`.
  2. Have your models extend from `softdelete.models.SoftDeleteObject`.
 If you have existing models, use Django South to create a schema migration to add the `deleted_at` Datetime field to each